This Month, Bridget talks about The Rehabilitation Act of 1973.

 superpower is making jewelry and having her own business called Special

+Sparkle.
 She is very creative and makes beautiful heartfelt jewelry

 with love and passion.
 Kelly likes to say her mother, Karen is special

-le.
+and she is sparkle.
 She has a studio in

 her home and makes jewelry every day.
 She loves working, having her own